Ford Galaxie: 1960–1964

 The 1960 Galaxie introduced all-new design with less ornamentation.
 A new body style was the Starliner, featuring a huge, curving rear observation window on a pillarless, hardtop bodyshell.
 The thin, sloping rear roof pillar featured three "star" emblems that served as the Galaxie signature badge for all 1960 - 62 models.
 The formal roofed 2-door hardtop was not available this year, but the roofline was used for the Galaxie 2-door pillared sedan, complete with chromed window frames.
 It had been the most popular body style in the line for 1959, and sales dropped off sharply.
 Contrary to Ford's tradition of pie-plate round taillights, the 1960 featured "half-moon" lenses turned downward.
-The "A" pillar now swept forward instead of backward, making entering and exiting the car more convenient.
+The "A" pillar now swept backward instead of forward, making entering and exiting the car more convenient.